USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

 *   Use `arma` objects, e.g. `arma::mat`, `arma::vec`, etc. Or, if you are used to them `std::vector` objects as these are thread safe.

-*   Pseudo Random Number Generation is not very straight forward.
+*   Pseudo Random Number Generation is not very straight forward...
+But C++11 has a [nice set of functions](http://en.cppreference.com/w/cpp/numeric/random) that can be used together with OpenMP

 *   Need to think about how processors work, cache memory, etc. Otherwise you could get into trouble... if your code is slower when run in parallel, then you probably